Taylor Swift (album): Development and conception

 Swift wrote over 40 songs for the album, and 11 made it onto the standard edition.
 Seven songs were co-written by Liz Rose, who became an important collaborator and formed a lasting working relationship with Swift on later albums.
 According to Rose, they had productive sessions because she respected Swift's vision and did not want to put her in the "Nashville cookie-cutter songwriting mold".
 Robert Ellis Orrall and Angelo Petraglia co-wrote "A Place in This World", and Brian Maher co-wrote "Mary's Song (Oh My My My)" with Rose.
-Three tracks—"The Outside", "Should've Said No", "Our Song"—were written solely by Swift.
-The deluxe edition features three additional songs—"I'm Only Me When I'm with You", "Invisible", "A Perfectly Good Heart" (Note: On the 2008 physical copies, the title is published as "Perfectly Good Heart".)—co-written by Orrall, Petraglia, Brett James, and Troy Verges.
+Three tracks—"The Outside", "Should've Said No", and "Our Song"—were written solely by Swift.
+The deluxe edition features three additional songs—"I'm Only Me When I'm with You", "Invisible", and "A Perfectly Good Heart" (Note: On the 2008 physical copies, the title is published as "Perfectly Good Heart".)—co-written by Orrall, Petraglia, Brett James, and Troy Verges.

 After experimenting with different producers, Swift persuaded Big Machine to recruit Nathan Chapman, who had produced demos for other Nashville artists in a converted one-car garage behind the Sony/ATV offices.
 Big Machine was skeptical about hiring Chapman because he had never produced a commercially released album, but conceded because Swift felt they had the "right chemistry".
 Before approaching Chapman, Swift conceptualized how her songs should sound: "I know exactly where I want the hook to be and [...] what instruments I want to use."
 He has sole production credits on all songs but one, "The Outside", which credits Orrall as the producer and Chapman as an additional producer.
 Recording took place for four months near the end of 2005 and was completed by the time Swift had finished her freshman year of high school.